JingtianWu/OmniWizz/README.md

 4. Visit `https://<username>.github.io/<repository-name>/` to access OmniWizz.

-For offline demos, enable `TEST_MODE` in `backend/config.py` to use the bundled mock data.
-This mode allows the API and frontend to run without external dependencies.
+For offline demos or memory-constrained deployments, enable `TEST_MODE` in `backend/config.py`.
+This skips downloading the large vision-language model and uses bundled mock data so the API and frontend can run without external dependencies.

 ---